 We conducted all experimental observations from August 15th to 17th 2014.
-We collected 75 individual ambush bugs from patches of sunflowers growing on roadside edges in agricultural areas near Boulder, Colorado.
+We collected 75 individual ambush bugs haphazardly from patches of sunflowers growing along roadside edges in and around Boulder, Colorado.
+While ambush bugs were collected up to 5 km away from the location of the experimental array, sunflowers, Melissodes, and ambush bugs, are all ubiquitous along roadsides and natural areas around Boulder, and have been observed along trails nearby (A. Carper, personal observation), making it unlikely that the presence of ambush bugs is a novel stimulus at our study area.
 Each ambush bug was stored in an individual container inside of a growth chamber (Percival LLVL) maintained at 25˚C during the day and 20˚C at night with a 14-hour day length.
+Ambush bugs were not fed during storage, to increase the likelihood of predatory behavior.
 At the start of each observation day, any arthropods greater than 1mm were removed from experimental flowers and ambush bugs were placed on treated flowers and recording began.
 If an ambush bug left the flower, it was replaced and the trial was continued.
 If it left undetected, any data collected after it left were not included in analyses.
 At the end of the observation period, all ambush bugs were re-collected from flowers and replaced in the growth chamber over-night for possible use the next day.
 All experimental flowers were observed in the order of their random draw positions for 10 minutes.
 Observations were recorded using two high definition DSLR cameras (one Canon EOS 10D and one Nikon D5200).
 Cameras were placed 40 cm from blooms and recorded at 30 frames per second with a resolution of 1920×1080 pixels.
 Using digital recordings allowed for frame-by-frame analysis of visits with a temporal resolution of 0.03 seconds.
-Observations began at 07:40 and finished when all pairs in both blocks had been observed (approximately four hours).
+Observations began at 07:40 and finished when all pairs had been observed (approximately four hours).

 Bee Foraging Behaviors

-To assess bee foraging behaviors, we reviewed all videos of flowers (1,200 minutes in total) and recorded a number of behaviors which could represent different components of foraging behavior and potentially different risk avoidance behavior (or lack thereof).
+To assess bee foraging behaviors, we reviewed 1200 minutes of recorded observations and scored pre and post landing bee behaviors at all flowers.
+(1,200 minutes in total) and recorded a number of behaviors which could represent different components of foraging behavior and potentially different risk avoidance behavior (or lack thereof).
 For instance, if ambush bugs are truly cryptic predators, foraging bees may be unable to perceive them from a distance and may not be able to distinguish between control and occupied flowers until after visiting them.
 If so, avoidance behaviors may not be expected for visitation per se, but may be more likely after initial inspection of the flower.
-For each experimental flower, we recorded the total number of bees that visited (i.e., flew into frame in front of the flower, inspected it, and either landed or left) as it likely reflects detection of ambush bugs from a distance, and the number that landed, as it represented a decision based potentially on the perceived risk of predation.
-We then calculated the proportion of visiting bees that actually landed on flowers to determine if ambush bugs deterred visitors once close enough to a flower to detect them.
+For each experimental flower, we recorded the total number of bees that visited (i.e., flew into frame in front of the flower, inspected it, and either landed or left) as it may reflect detection of ambush bugs from a distance, and the number that landed, as it represented a decision based potentially on the perceived risk of predation.
+We then calculated the proportion of visiting bees that landed on flowers to determine if ambush bugs deterred visitors once close enough to a flower to detect them.